$3.5 Million Seattlement

 • You faced damages due to the accident

-When you are driving, you are required to follow a duty of care, which means you have a legal obligation to act responsibly.
-If you are involved in an accident, it may be important to gather evidence showing that another party’s driving errors caused the accident.
-In such cases, you may be able to hold the negligent parties liable for the damages.
+When you are driving a truck, you are required to follow a duty of care, which means you have a legal obligation to act responsibly.
+If you are involved in a truck accident, it may be important to gather evidence showing that another party’s driving errors caused the accident.
+In such cases, you or your Philadelphia truck accident attorney may be able to hold the negligent parties liable for the losses.

 Which Parties Are Liable For A Trucking Collision?

-Accidents involving a commercial truck can sometimes be tricky because other parties beyond the operator may be held liable for damages and losses caused by an accident.
+Accidents involving a commercial truck can sometimes be tricky because other parties beyond the operator may be held liable for losses caused by a truck accident.
 Some potentially liable parties may include:

 • The Trucking Company: They may be liable for ensuring drivers are trained and adhere to rules and regulations.
 They may also be responsible for the upkeep and safety of vehicles.